armonluck/reading-notes/class6.md

 ## What is JavaScript?

+JavaScript (JS) is a programming or scripting language which adds interactivity to web pages.
+Examples of this interactivity include: interactive maps, animated 2D/3D graphhics, text boxes, buttons, etc. It also has uses in non-browser environments such as Node.js, Apache CouchDB, and Adobe Acrobat.
+JavaScript is NOT equivalent to the Java programming language as both languages have different syntax, semantics, and uses.

+- HTML --> Structure/Skeleton
+- CSS --> Style/Design
+- JS --> Actions/Interactivity

 Variables are labels/containers for storing data.
 A variable can have a declared/defined value or no value (undefinded).

 For example: